 At ISB, we want learning to be playful.
 But how do we know when we’re succeeding?
 One of the first developments to come out of PoP was the “indicators of playful learning,” a graphic overview of what we’re hoping to see (and feel) in the classroom.
 It’s the basis for almost everything we do.

-- Cultivating a culture of playful learning for adults
+Build a culture of collaborative learning

 These tools for playful practitioners have been created by ISB teachers.
 We also use a variety of other tools for reflection, documentation, and discussion, created by our friends at Project Zero.
 You can find them here.